 Professionally I was a software developer before I pursued a management career.
 Now I manage engineering teams to create and grow.
 Sometimes I go with the nickname “napsy” as this is also visible on github pages.

-Currently I'm the VP of Engineering at Visionect.
+Currently I'm the VP of Engineering at Visionect (here's a neat flowchart of my role).

 In my personal life I still code, have a couple of open-source projects, bike, hike, enjoy a good wine here and there and am in a happy relationship.